 If your space is the result of periodontal disease, your dentist may refer you to a periodontist.

 If a diastema is closed through orthodontics or dental repair, the space will tend to stay closed.
 However, to help prevent the space from coming back, wear your retainers as directed by your orthodontist.
 Your orthodontist may also splint (attach) the backs of the teeth to other teeth with composite (plastic) and a wire to prevent them from moving.
-Visit your dentist regularly to make sure your dental work is in good repair.
+Learn more about tooth whitening here.

 American Association of Orthodontists